 GoToMeeting does video conferencing, but a cool feature that they have is GoToWebinar.
 With GoToWebinar you can host events, like an online job fair.
 This feature also tracks attendance and performance for your event.

 - Price: Starts at $14/month

-- Cons: Newer platform so they’re still working out some kinks, takes up a lot of bandwidth, and don't offer free option
+- Cons: Newer platform so they’re still working out some kinks; takes up a lot of bandwidth; no free option

-When you signed up for a booth at a career fair, you didn’t need to do the advertising.
-The school or company hosting your fair took care of that work for you, but now that you’re putting together your own fair, you need people to know about it!
+Typically, when you sign up for a booth at a career fair, you don't need to do the advertising.
+The school or company hosting the fair takes care of the majority of that work for you.
+But now that you’re putting together your own fair, you need people to know about it!

-The best way to reach the largest audience is through Facebook Ads.
-With Facebook Ads, you create your ad and then choose your objectives and audience.
-You can also select your budget and watch as your ad goes out to thousands of people!
-Facebook also helps you track your ad, so if you feel that it isn’t working, you can edit your preferences.
+The best way to reach the largest audience is through Facebook and Instagram Ads.
+With social media advertising, you create the ad, choose objectives and an audience, then set the campaign budget and duration.
+Facebook also helps you track your ad's performance in real time, so if you feel that it isn’t working, you can edit your campaign settings.

-If you go with a more full-featured virtual career fair platform like vFairs or Brazen, they will set and measure your goals for you.
+If you go with a more full-featured virtual career fair platform like vFairs or Brazen, they will set and measure goals for you.
 If you decide to go a different route, you want to make sure you outline what your key measures of success are going to be so you know what’s working and what isn’t for the next go-round.
-These are a few metrics you will want to think about and measure:
+Here are a few metrics to think about and measure:

 - How many people signed up for your fair?

 - How many people were qualified for the fair?